Mr. Musk went to Washington – and found it’s a hard place to change

 Any meaningful budgetary savings, experts say, could never be found by just addressing discretionary spending.
 By not touching the main sources of federal spending – entitlements and defense – any DOGE cuts were always going to be marginal relative to the topline number.
 Ultimately, to substantially reduce the nation’s debt, politicians in Washington will have to cut entitlements like Social Security and Medicare or raise taxes – moves that would come with so much political risk that elected officials are loath to do it.

-The charitable view of DOGE’s failings is that they reflected a lack of understanding and perhaps a naivetée on the part of Mr. Musk.
+The charitable view of DOGE’s failings is that they reflected a lack of understanding and perhaps a naiveté on the part of Mr. Musk.
 To Linda Bilmes, a professor of budgetary and public finance at Harvard University, it was an act of hubris for Mr. Musk to believe he could eliminate waste, fraud, and abuse from the federal government, where legions of others had previously failed to do so.
 Inspectors general and the U.S. Government Accountability Office have been at this for decades, and Mr. Musk could have been more successful had he adopted cost-cutting ideas from within the government, she says, instead of demonizing the workforce as a whole.

 A more cynical view suggests that DOGE was always an exercise in politics, not governance.
 Will Ragland with the left-leaning Center for American Progress, who created an interactive map of DOGE’s cuts by congressional district, saw the outlines for DOGE’s mass firings in the controversial Project 2025.
-Getting rid of veteran bureaucrats to make way for more ideologically aligned employees was one goal within the controversial conservative blueprint circulated last year.
+Getting rid of veteran bureaucrats to make way for more ideologically aligned employees was one goal within the conservative blueprint circulated last year.

 Still, even Mr. Ragland was surprised by DOGE’s ad hoc tactics.
 Initially, “I figured there must be some kind of systematic approach – something more careful coming from the richest man in the world who has run so many successful corporations,” says Mr. Ragland.
 But when Mr. Musk took the stage at a conservative political conference with a chainsaw, and said working in DOGE was like closing your eyes and shooting a gun in any direction, Mr. Ragland said he stopped giving Mr. Musk the benefit of the doubt.